dahuatechnologies/dahuatechnologies/README.md

 Starting using 5 Axes and 65536 Vectors and 262144 Neurons.

 Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Vectors and functionality Make-Decision for Neurons.

 ```

 ---

+## Manifold Book: Classical and Discrete Differential Geometry: Theory, Applications and Algorithms 1st Edition

+---